zjuguxi/icbc_appointment_checker/README.md

 2. Install the required Python libraries:

     ```bash
-    pip install requests pyyaml loguru
+    pip install requests pyyaml loguru faker
     ```

 ## Configuration

-Create a `config.yml` file in the project directory with the following content:
+1. Create a `config.yml` file in the project directory.
+You can use the provided `config.yml.example` as a template:

+    ```bash
+    cp config.yml.example config.yml
+    ```

+2. Edit the `config.yml` file with your own details:

     ```yaml
     icbc: